How important is my video?

 Use a tripod.
 Do not have someone hold the camera and follow you around, it’s very hard to watch a video like that.
 Also, it’s very bad when the person who is holding the camera is laughing very loud at your jokes and moving the camera up and down.
 Use a tripod, set the camera up someplace nice, and get a good shot of your show.

-Don’t use your phone.
-If you must use your phone put it on a tripod or something do not have someone holding it.
-Also turn it sideways this will make the video look much better and not have the huge black bars on the side of the video.
+If you plan to use your phone, put it on a tripod or something.
+Do not have someone holding it.
+Also, turn it sideways because this will make the video look much better and not have the huge black bars on the side of the video.
 If we can tell you used your phone, you don’t have a good video.

 Don’t waste time.
 We are going to watch the first 5 minutes ONLY.
 If you have 30 seconds or more of someone else on stage before you, you will cut your chances of being picked by a large margin.

 Don’t fumble with the microphone stand.
-If you take the microphone out of the stand (which is fine), place it behind you and don’t touch it until you put it back.
+If you take the microphone out of the stand (which is fine), place the stand behind you and don’t touch it until you put it back.
 Messing with the microphone stand screams “Amateur!”